Karim-Medlej/DE-DS-Project/README.md

 ⚠️ This project is documented in a report PDF that contains all the relevant information.
 You are welcome to review it at your convenience!

-🛠️ Python(sklearn) and streamlit we used on this project.
+🛠️ Python(sklearn) and streamlit we used in this project.